 Can I Remove a DVO?

-If the DVO is permanent (that is, it is not a temporary protection order), then the only way to remove it is to make an application, to a Magistrates Court, to vary the order and reduce its duration to, in effect, ‘0’.
+If the DVO is permanent, then the only way to remove it is to make an application, to a Magistrates Court, to vary the order and reduce its duration to, in effect, “0”.
 There is no power for a court to outright dismiss or remove a DVO once it is made permanent, but varying the duration so that it ends immediately is possible.
 Anybody who is a party to the DVO can apply for a variation any time it is in force (either the respondent, the aggrieved, the applicant or a named person may apply).

 If you are the applicant, and the order is still a temporary one, you are entitled to withdraw your application and ask the Magistrates Court that the temporary order be dismissed.
-This is done by contacting the Court registry that you filed your application at and asking them to withdraw it.
-You will normally then be asked to appear in court to explain your desire to withdraw the application to a Magistrate.
+This is done by contacting the court registry where you filed your application and asking them to withdraw it.
+You will normally then be asked to appear in court to explain your desire to withdraw the application to a magistrate.
 You, of course, should not take this course if the order is necessary for your protection or the protection of a named person.

-If you are not the applicant, because the Police made an application for Protection on your behalf, then you need to secure the agreement of the Police Service to withdraw the application and have the temporary order dismissed.
-This agreement is very rarely given.
+If you are not the applicant, because the police made an application for protection on your behalf, then you need to secure the agreement of police to withdraw the application and have the temporary order dismissed.
+This agreement is rarely given.

 How do I get the Aggrieved to Remove a DVO?

 Far better than attempting to remove the DVO is to contest it being made right from the start.
-If this is not feasible in your situation, you should consult a lawyer experienced in Domestic Violence law to assist you in relation to the order and to explore what, if any, avenues are open for having it varied (the best way to go about this, if it is even possible, will differ on a case by case basis).
+If this is not feasible in your situation, you should consult a lawyer experienced in Domestic Violence law to help you in relation to the order and to explore how, if possible, you can have the order varied.